-Roz’ SLP from John’s Hopkins’ Voice Center forwarded me her diagnosis and history, which included treatment for reflux, pre-nodules, partial paresis of the left vocal fold, vocal fold scarring and a non-vocal surgery.
+Roz’ SLP forwarded me her diagnosis and history, which included treatment for reflux, pre-nodules, partial paresis of the left vocal fold, vocal fold scarring and a non-vocal surgery.
 This history had left her ultra-aware of when to seek help.

-The SLP saw Roz for one session and showed her manual neck massages to begin to unwind her tension responses.
+Roz’ SLP saw her for one session, during which Roz was shown how to do neck massages to begin to unwinding her tension responses.
 After this session, she began her work with me and I took the work deeper: I introduced her to Vibrant Voice Technique and the use of a vibrator to help make the manual massages more effective.
 We studied neck muscle anatomy so she could become knowledgable about how to apply the massage and began to understand her own throat.
 The wise use of a vibrator helps relax muscles that do not belong in the singing process, and allows “the right” muscles to begin to work before strengthening them.
 In pathology patients, it is not an instant fix but improvement is seen and felt almost right away.
 After her session with me, the SLP felt she had improved enough to discharge her.

 MTD’s pathology is not life-threatening and can be solved, but is insufficient to explain the degree of dysphonia is causes.
 There are many reasons why someone can develop this frustrating condition.
 In Roz’s initial consultation with me, she shared that she had been singing in an abusive situation.
 She knew that she was reacting to, and recoiling from, the abysmal choral conducting and not-so-subtle emotional abuses of the church organist who was also the choral conductor at the cathedral where she sang.